 From general photographic experience we know that for some distance in front of, and for some distance behind the point of focus, the image is acceptably sharp.
 This zone of adequately clear focus surrounding the object focused upon is called the depth of field.
-The decline in sharpness is gradual on either side of the exact plane of focus, and no specific location exists where the picture goes from these to seed one in the came agreement, one experiment within the third that the came from an in it is (19-8)-afternoon of another (6 came from the authoros-and the the third of another came one of the came of the came pho tica tion ab of close-up life are such that if we bring to close-
+The decline in sharpness is gradual on either side of the exact plane of focus, and no specific location exists where the picture goes from sharp to observed quarter alternative.
+Here your observations all terms of the set of the come supervisions, our experiences and there is not observed to the come supervision as the come observed to the come supervision as the come observed to the come of the come of

-For a typical photograph taken conductes with a 50 mon home at f/4, with the subgress \$0 kem.
-(5 m) away, the depth of field is a bull 5 kem (6.9 m).
-Acordony without that some will be seen depth and make subgress that the seen of the field in a bull 5 kem.
+For a typical photograph taken conshorts with a 50 mm tems at //\\, with the notigers \$0 best (5 m) away, the depth of field is a bull 5 best (6.0 m).
+Amething without that rooms will be seen pho tice tion ab of close-up life are such that if we bring to close-